Prostate Massage: The Complete, Straight-Talking Guide

 Using a Prostate Massager

 Lube generously.
 The anus produces no natural lubrication.
 Apply water-based lubricant to both the toy and the body, and don't be shy about it.
 Reapply as needed.
+Our lube guide covers which formulas work best for anal play.

 Arousal first.
 Everything is more comfortable and more pleasurable when you're already aroused.
 Don't rush the warm-up.